 Going to the pharmacy to pick out a sunscreen for infants and toddlers, and children – is overwhelming!

-But more expensive doesn’t mean better!
+Some sunscreens can be very pricey, but more expensive doesn’t necessarily mean better!

 Babies and children have more sensitive skin than adults.
 So selecting a sunscreen for infants and toddlers, and children, can sometimes take some thought.

 Choosing the right sunscreen for infants and toddlers is very important!
 Babies and children have more sensitive skin than adults.
 This makes them more prone to skin irritation from sunscreen and also more likely to get sunburns.

 A baby’s skin is thinner and they also have a larger body surface area so a sunburn would be even more serious in babies than older children and adults.

 To minimize skin irritation from the sunscreen itself, purchase a formulated sunscreen for infants and toddlers, and children.

 Also look for the words “broad-spectrum” on the product – this means that the product protects against both UVA and UVB rays.
 The Canadian Dermatology Association recommends an SPF of at least 30.